Why was the Foundation formed?

 How are trustees appointed to the board of the Foundation?

 New members to the Board of Trustees are elected by the current Trustees.
 The AAMD Board of Directors may submit a slate of candidates for consideration, or recommendations may be made to the Foundation chair.
-If you are interested in serving on the Board of Trustees, please contact the chair of the Foundation and make your interest known.
+If you are interested in serving on the Board of Trustees, please contact the Foundation chair and make your interest known.

 Who can become a trustee on the Foundation's board?